Hamlet named first-team C-USA for UNT, which will face Middle Tennessee on Wednesday

 The path UNT will travel became a whole lot clearer not long after the conference released its all-league team.
 The Mean Green were set to face the winner of Tuesday’s game between Florida International and Middle Tennessee.

-C-USA called off that game due to coronavirus concerns, sending Middle Tennessee on to face UNT in a 9 p.m. game on Wednesday.
-The Mean Green are the No. 3 seed from C-USA's West Division.
+C-USA called off that game due to coronavirus concerns, sending Middle Tennessee on to face UNT in a 9 p.m. game on Wednesday at The Ford Center in Frisco.
+The Mean Green are the No. 3 seed from C-USA’s West Division.
 The Blue Raiders are the No. 6 seed from the East.

 Hamlet is the first UNT player to be named first-team all-conference multiple times since Chris Davis, who was a first-team All-Sun Belt selection in the 2001-02 and 2002-03 seasons.
-He's averaging 14.4 points and 4.1 assists per game this season.
+Hamlet is averaging 14.4 points and 4.1 assists per game this season.

 Hamlet was the only UNT player to be named to the league’s first, second or third teams on Monday, but the Mean Green did have a second player honored.
 Guard Rubin Jones was one of five players named to the All-Freshman team.